About Our Branches

-- Audits and collects payroll taxes and maintains employment records for millions of California workers.
+- Maintain employment records for millions of California workers.

-- Gathers, analyzes, and publishes labor market information.
+- Gather, analyze, and publish labor market information.

-For statistical information about the EDD’s programs and services, visit Quick Statistics Overview.
+For statistical information about our programs and services, visit Quick Statistics Overview.

-The Administration Branch provides administrative support to the EDD in order to carry out the EDD’s mission.
+The Administration Branch provides administrative support to help carry out our mission.
 The branch brings solutions to the Department’s business needs while making sure we follow statutes, regulations, and policy.
 The branch is made up of three distinct divisions.

 The Business Operations Planning and Support Division: